Buying a New Home

 Beyond your down payment and closing costs, maintain 3-6 months of expenses in emergency savings.
 New homeowners should also budget $1,000-$3,000 for immediate needs like utilities setup, minor repairs, and basic furnishings.

 Conventional loans typically require 620+ credit scores for the best rates.
 FHA loans accept scores as low as 580 with 3.5% down, or 500 with 10% down.
 Local credit unions and community banks sometimes offer more flexible programs for borrowers with unique situations.
+Read the full article here.

-Always get pre-approved, not just pre-qualified.
-Pre-approval involves a thorough review of your finances and provides a conditional commitment for a specific loan amount.
+Mortgage pre-approval is a simple step.
+It involves a lender’s review of your financial situation, including income, bank accounts, debt, and job security (e.g., how long you’ve been at your current and previous jobs).
+After this review, you’ll receive a conditional commitment (in the form of a letter) for a specific loan amount.
 In Raleigh's competitive market, sellers strongly prefer pre-approved buyers and may not consider offers without pre-approval letters.

 Local lenders often provide faster service, better communication, and deeper understanding of North Carolina regulations and local market conditions.
 They may also offer portfolio loans or special programs not available through national lenders.
 However, always compare rates and terms from multiple sources.